rhiannemock/ketoboot/README.md

 ### Surface
 Color layout fonts images sequence identity
 I want to create easy to read yet informative website.
-I chose to use separate boxed sections containing specific information and images relating to the information where necessary keeping this consistant on every page.
+I chose to use separate boxed sections containing specific information and images relating to the information where necessary keeping this consistent on every page.
 Later on in the design i added a background and box-shadow,border radius of 10px for smooth rounded corners and a margin of 20px on each box giving the effect of floating over the background.
 .wrapper .text-box {
     text-align: center;
     padding-left: 10px;